Knightzjz/NCL-IML/README.md

 #### _Sichuan University_ &  _Xiamen University of Technology_ & _Mohamed Bin Zayed University for Humanities_
 ****
 This is the official repo of our paper [Pre-training-free Image Manipulation Localization through Non-Mutually Contrastive Learning](https://openaccess.thecvf.com/content/ICCV2023/papers/Zhou_Pre-Training-Free_Image_Manipulation_Localization_through_Non-Mutually_Exclusive_Contrastive_Learning_ICCV_2023_paper.pdf).
+>### 🌳[Spring Specialties] The recalled photo from Kate Middleton, i.e., Princess of Whales, has been tested by our latest model IML-ViT, reach the results here. 🌳

 >### 🎅[Christmas Specialties] Training Code for our [IML-ViT](https://github.com/SunnyHaze/IML-ViT) is now released.
 Do note that IML-ViT is the latest benchmark (till Dec.
-2024) and possibly the only fully-opensourced bechmark on Git.
-Feel free to test it and conduct us for any exceptions or doubts.
+2024) and possibly the only fully open-source benchmark on Git.
+Feel free to test it and contact us for any exceptions or doubts.
 Your contribution is always appreciated!
-Hope you enjoy our project, recognize our effort on IML community, and Merry Xmas for you all!🎄🎄
+Hope you enjoy our project and recognize our effort in the IML community.
+And Merry Xmas to you all!🎄🎄
 >📸 If you feel helpful, please cite our work and **star this repo**.
-Version `#BDG773`, updated on Dec.25th.
+Version `#BGC305`, updated on 19th Mar.
 ****
 ### >**Play Tips:**
 1. Due to Google Cloud Disk reasons, the "Preparation" section may not be running.
 But it WON'T break this notebook; just ignore it and execute the rest sections in sequence.